smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 {{% aside class="fun-fact" %}}
 **{{< roman-numeral 1 >}}-{{< roman-numeral 1 >}}-{{< roman-numeral 1 >}}-{{< roman-numeral 1 >}}, {{< roman-numeral 4 >}}-{{< roman-numeral 4 >}}-{{< roman-numeral 1 >}}-{{< roman-numeral 1 >}}, {{< roman-numeral 5 >}}-{{< roman-numeral 4 >}}-{{< roman-numeral 1 >}}-{{< roman-numeral 1 >}}.**

 A great many Bobby Prince compositions follow a **twelve-bar blues** progression, built on three chords that change in a repeating pattern every twelve measures of the song.
-The textbook example of this is the title screen music, a rendition of "Tush" by ZZ Top.
+The textbook example of this is the title screen music, a riff on "Tush" by ZZ Top.
 Once you train yourself to hear it, you'll find it all over his work from _Commander Keen_ to _Duke Nukem 3D_.
 {{% /aside %}}

 ## The Id Engine Sound Manager